HARVEY F. FRIEDMAN ATTORNEY AT LAW

 Stay safe and healthy.

 NEW LAWS-With every new year there are generally new laws taking effect in New York State.
-2025 is no exception to that rule.
-Below is a recap of laws that took effect beginning in 2025.
+2026 is no exception to that rule.
+Below are some laws that took effect beginning in 2026.

 Minimum wage goes up